wlswotmd/gef/README.md

 ## Added / Improved features

 All of these features are experimental.
 Tested on Ubuntu 22.04.
+It may works under Ubuntu 20.04 and 23.04.

 ### Qemu-system cooperation
 * It works with any version qemu-system, but qemu-6.x or higher is recommended.
     * Start qemu-system with the `-s` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch -ex 'target remote localhost:1234'`.
     * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'`.
+* Supported architectures
+    * x86, x64, ARM and ARM64

 #### General
 * `qreg`: displays the register values from qemu-monitor (allows to get like `$cs` even under qemu 2.x).